joeyhage/homebridge-alexa-smarthome/CONTRIBUTING.md

 git push origin <branch-name>
 ```

-Then, navigate to the main page of the repository, https://github.com/joeyhage/homebridge-alexa-smarthome, and click on the "Pull request" button.
-Fill out the form and then submit your pull request.
+Go to your forked repository on GitHub.
+Click the 'New pull request' button next to your branch.
+Review your changes and then click 'Create pull request'.
+Fill out the PR form, then click 'Create pull request' again to submit.

 Thank you for your contribution!